-A 177 cm female northern river shark was sexually mature and had 9 early stage embryos and associated yolk sacs within the uterus (Stevens et al., 2005).
+Size at maturity for females is approximately 175 cm.
+A 177 cm female northern river shark was sexually mature and had nine early stage embryos and associated yolk sacs within the uterus (Stevens et al., 2005).

-Habitat: Northern river sharks utilise rivers, tidal sections of large tropical estuarine systems, macrotidal embayments, as well as inshore and offshore marine habitats (Pillans et al., 2009; Thorburn & Morgan 2004).
+Habitat: Northern river sharks utilise rivers, tidal sections of large tropical estuarine systems, macrotidal embayments, as well as inshore and offshore marine habitats (Thorburn & Morgan, 2004; Pillans et al., 2009).
 Adults have been recorded only in marine environments, whereas neonates, juveniles and subadults have been recorded in freshwater, estuarine, and marine environments (Pillans et al., 2009).
-Data from King Sound, show that animals between 91-142 cm occur in the same habitat (with salinities between 20 and 36.8) (Stevens et al., 2005).
+Data from King Sound show that animals between 91-142 cm occur in the same habitat (with salinities between 20 and 36.8 ppm) (Stevens et al., 2005).

-The small amount of data on the physical properties of habitats northern river sharks have been captured in indicates a preference for highly turbid (secchi depth = 3-70 cm), tidally influenced waters with fine muddy substrate (Stevens et al., 2005).
-However, adults have also been recorded in inshore coastal habitats in Joseph Bonaparte Gulf as well as off the Wessel Islands in 20-25 m of water (Pillans et al, 2009).
+The small amount of data on the physical properties of habitats northern river sharks have been captured in indicates a preference for highly turbid (secchi depth = three to 70 cm), tidally influenced waters with fine muddy substrate (Stevens et al., 2005).
+However, adults have also been recorded in inshore coastal habitats in Joseph Bonaparte Gulf as well as off the Wessel Islands in 20-25 m of water (Pillans et al., 2009).

 This species appears to have a broad salinity tolerance.
 Given the range of salinity it has been recorded in, it is a euryhaline elasmobranch capable of living in and moving between freshwater and seawater (Stevens et al., 2005).
-The physiological specialisations that enable it to live in both freshwater and seawater are likely to be similar to that of bull sharks (see Hazon et al., 2003; Pillans & Franklin, 2004; Pillans et al., 2005, 2006, 2008).
+The physiological specialisations that enable it to live in both freshwater and seawater are likely to be similar to those of bull sharks (see Hazon et al., 2003; Pillans & Franklin, 2004; Pillans et al., 2005, 2006, 2009).

-Diet and feeding: Northern river sharks feed primarily on bony fish.
-Stomachs have contained pieces of king salmon (Polydactylus macrochir) forktailed catfishes (likely Arius graeffei) and an unspecified species of barramundi in specimens captured in King Sound (Thorburn & Morgan, 2004) and in Joseph Bonaparte Gulf (R. Pillans, pers. comm.).
-Remains of mud crabs (Scylla serrata) have also been recorded from specimens captured in King Sound (J. Whitty, pers. comm.).
-Specimens captured in Joseph Bonaparte Gulf had up to 100 small stingray spines imbedded in the musculature and cartilage of the mouth indicating that stingrays form part of their diet (R. Pillans, pers. comm.).
+Diet and feeding: Northern river sharks feed primarily on bony fish, but may also feed on other things.
+Stomachs of specimens captured in King Sound contained pieces of king salmon (Polydactylus macrochir) and forktailed catfishes (likely Arius graeffei) (Thorburn & Morgan, 2004) as well as remains of mud crabs (Scylla serrata) (J. Whitty, pers. comm.).
+Specimens captured in Joseph Bonaparte Gulf have contained barramundi and have had up to 100 small stingray spines imbedded in the musculature and cartilage of the mouth, indicating that stingrays form part of their diet (R. Pillans, pers. comm.).

 Reproduction: As in most other carcharhinids, the reproductive mode is placental viviparity with females giving birth to live young.
 Based on data from one northern river shark, litter size is expected to be around nine.
 A 251 cm female northern river shark captured during the beginning of the wet season showed evidence of recent pupping, as determined by the distended uteri.
-This suggests that pupping occurred prior to the wet season (Pillans et al., 2008).
+This suggests that pupping occurred prior to the wet season (Pillans et al., 2009).
 The lack of yolky ova in the ovaries of two captured sharks suggests that northern river sharks only breed every second year.